SeedCompany/cord-field/README.md

 # CORD Field

+## Pre-requisites

+You can see the complete setup guide for your local environment in the [cord-docs wiki here.](https://github.com/SeedCompany/cord-docs/wiki#new-hire-on-boarding)

 ## Developer Setup

 - `yarn`

-*note*: Current version of nodejs or at least the LTS version is recommended.
-If you run in to an compilation with the node server error where the Buffer object does not have a 'blob' property this is likely the issue.
-You can check your node version by running 'node -v'
+- *note*: Current version of nodejs or at least the LTS version is recommended.
+If you run in to a compilation with the node server error where the Buffer object does not have a 'blob' property, this is likely the issue.
+You can check your node version by running `node -v`

-First run the graphql server 'yarn gql-gen' be sure the api server is running first
+- First run the graphql server `yarn gql-gen` be sure the api server is running first

 Next to run the web server (for development) run: `yarn start`